 Standing up sends a signal from across the room that you’re willing and eager to greet and welcome the other person into your here-and-now.
 It speaks well of you even before you’ve had an opportunity to say your first word because it shows by your action that you’re a welcoming person.

-Whether it’s a social conversation, a business meeting, or a meal, it sends the message that you’ve noticed the person, and he or she is worth you rising from your comfortable sitting position to meet and welcome them.
-When you stand, you literally rise to the occasion of showing respect to the other person(s).
+Whether it’s a social conversation, a business meeting, or a meal, it sends the message that you’ve noticed the person(s) and they’re worth your effort to rise from your comfortable sitting position to meet and welcome them.
+When you stand, you literally rise to the occasion of showing respect to them.
 Here are additional skills for gracious greetings that will set you apart.
-And, here’s what to do when you’re greeting someone or getting ready to introduce them and you realize that you forgot their name!
+And here’s what to do when you’re getting ready to introduce or greet someone and you realize you’ve forgotten the person’s name!

 What Are the Current Best Practices for When a Man Should Stand?